felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 of the book and flip page by page looking for any nugget you identified earlier.

-Why take the time to write by hand all these nuggets?
+Why take the time to write out by hand all these nuggets?
 I'm glad you asked.

 Firstly, this will make it much easier for you to focus on the